 17 Aungier St, Dublin 2

 No brunch is complete without a cocktail and Bow Lane’s cocktail menu does not disappoint!
-Keep it traditional with a mimosa or push the boat out and sample their watermelon Bellini.
+Keep it traditional with a mimosa or push the boat out and sample their Peach Margarita.
 Booking is most definitely advised for brunch at Bow Lane Grill and you can do so through their website.

 12 S Circular Rd, Portobello, Dublin 8

 ALMA is a family-run cafe and a must-visit when in Dublin.
 The owners hail from Argentina and bring their love of food with great produce to create a delicious menu.
-Highlights include Steak con Chimichurri and Smokey West Cork pancakes.
+Highlights include Steak con Chimichurri and Smokey West Corkey Pancakes.
 Be ready to queue for your brunch at the weekend but the wait is worth it!